llamafolio/evm-indexer/README.md

 ## Available Chains

-This indexer is chain agnositc.
+This indexer is chain agnostic.
 It should work with any chain that follows the ETH RPC API.
-But some chains have some minor modifications that could result in not being able to sync.
+But some chains have some minor modifications that could result in them not being able to sync.

 The following chains have been tested and indexed successfully: